Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: Discussion

 \section{Discussion}

 This paper presents in Table~\ref{tab:system_parameters} new estimates of the orbital elements and uncertainties for a selection of systems listed in \cite{Miller_1922}, based on MCMC optimisation.
-We also calculate dynamical masses using equation~\ref{eq:masses} and {\em Hipparcos} parallaxes, which we show to be in agreement with \cite{Malkov_2012} and an improvement over the estimates of \cite{Miller_1922}.
-Comparison of the orbital elements is made between those adopted by the WDS and those derived by our MCMC method.
+We also calculate dynamical masses using equation~\ref{eq:masses} plus original \citep{ESA_1997, Perryman_2008} and refined \citep{vanLeeuwen_2007} {\em Hipparcos} parallaxes (see Table~\ref{tab:dynamical masses}), which we show to be in good agreement with \cite{Malkov_2012}.
+Figure~\ref{fig:vl_masses} shows the best comparison between our results and those of \cite{Malkov_2012}.
+Comparison of the orbital elements is made between those adopted by the WDS and those derived by our MCMC method (see Figures~\ref{fig:hmc_wds_comp} and \ref{fig:hmc_wds_comp2}).
 The estimates agree well, with the NUTS-based uncertainties tending to be significantly larger than those in the WDS-adopted solutions (not all such solutions provide formal errors).
 This comparison of known systems gives us confidence that the HMC-based technique presented could be reliably applied to new systems without previously published solutions.
+Indeed, we have used an earlier version of this methodology as part of the analysis of a multiple star system \citep{Erdem_2022}, with the astrometric analysis complementing and extending the spectroscopic and photometric analyses.
+We intend to use this methodology as we extend our survey of detailed studies of multiple systems (such as \citeauthor{Erdem_2022}) and recommend it to other researchers interested in not only estimating the orbital parameters but gaining insight into the accuracy of these estimates.
+We also hope that the orbital parameters (and accompanying uncertainties) presented by this paper for the 27 systems involved in the testing will be of interest to double star researchers, and that the paper acts as a record of the careful testing made of the methodology before its use for systems with no published estimates for orbital parameters or dynamical masses.